Best Beyblade Starter Sets: Complete Buying Guide for Beginners

 Takara Tomy vs. Hasbro: Which Should You Buy?

-Both companies produce Beyblade X, but with some differences:
+Both companies produce Beyblade X, but with some differences worth understanding before you buy:

 Tips for New Bladers